-We define the \emph{SSF kymograph} as a 3-D image whose axes are $(x,y,time)$.
-The SSF kymograph uses the cell centroid locations obtained from the segmentation algorithm, and optionally uses the tracking to select a subset of trajectories (see Section \ref*{sect.SegTrack}).
-At each cell centroid location, the SSF value for that cell at the given spatiotemporal location and channel is written.
-For 2-D+time movies, the 3-D SSF kymograph is an exact representation.
-For 3-D+time movies, as in the optogenetic excitation of 3-D human breast epithelial cell (MCF10A) spheroids, a maximum intensity projection along the $z$ axis reduces the spatial dimensions to 2-D so our kymographs can be compressed using the 3-D FLIF compressor.
-For kymographs where the minimum cell radius in pixels is larger than 2 to avoid occlusions we compute the kymographs by down-sampling in each spatial dimension by a factor of 2 to reduce compression time requirements.
-Given kymographs $M_1$ and $M_2$, we compute the normalized compression distance as $NCD(M_1,M_2)=\frac{Z(M_1 || M_2) - \min(Z(M_1),Z(M_2))}{\max(Z(M_1),Z(M_2))}$ where $Z(M_1)$ is the size in bytes of the FLIF compression file for $M_1$ and $||$ is the concatenation operator\supercite{Vitanyi2005}.
-The FLIF compression requires 8-bit input images, so the kymographs must be quantized.
-Quantization is also required for color mapping the SSF values so the kymographs can be visualized, as in Figure \ref*{fig:figure1}B,C and the supplementary figures.
-For a given experiment containing $N$ 5-D movies, we generate $N$ 3-D kymographs and extract all non-zero SSF voxels from the $N$ kymographs into a multiset $V$.
+The FLIF compression requires 8-bit input images, so the SSF output images must be quantized.
+Quantization is also required for color mapping the SSF values for visualization, as in Figure \ref*{fig:figure1} (B) and (C) and the supplementary figures.
+For a given experiment containing $N$ 5-D movies, we generate $N$ 3-D SSF images and extract all non-zero SSF voxels into a multiset $V$.
 The quantization bins are then defined as 254 linearly spaced boundaries on $(\mu(V)-\sigma(V),\mu(V)+\sigma(V))$, where $\mu(V)$ is the average SSF value and $\sigma(V)$ is the standard deviation.
 The quantization maps the SSF values to $[1,255]$, reserving the value of zero to indicate an absence of signaling.
-When assigning a colormap to the the quantized value, the `parula' colormap \supercite{DIP_MATLAB} that is widely available has a bimodal appearance helpful in visualizing the 2-D SSF as a combined color signal and has been used for visualizing kymographs throughout.
-The FLIF compression algorithm is color agnostic, relying only on entropy calculations on the 8-bit quantized kymographs for pattern detection.
-The FLIF compression also supports RGB input images, allowing us to compute the NCD between kymographs containing up to three imaging channels simultaneously, but the results to date only utilized single channel kymographs as input to the NCD.
+When assigning a colormap to the the quantized value, the `parula' colormap \supercite{DIP_MATLAB} that is widely available has a bimodal appearance helpful in visualizing the 2-D SSF as a combined color signal and has been used throughout.
+The FLIF compression algorithm is color agnostic, relying only on entropy calculations on the 8-bit quantized SSF imgaes for pattern detection.
+The FLIF compression also supports RGB input images, allowing us to compute the NCD between movies with up to three imaging channels simultaneously, but the results to date only utilize single channel inputs to the NCD.